Free shipping on orders over $100

 Posted by William Lang on Mar 02 2026

-Side by side comparison of organic tapioca syrup and maple syrup with nutrition and ingredient highlights
+Comparison of organic tapioca syrup and maple syrup with nutrition and ingredient highlights

 What Is Maple Syrup?